dhgiang/SentimentAnalysis/README.md

 ```$ curl http://localhost:5000 --header "Content-Type: application/json" --data "I love applesauce!"```

+You can also use Postman if you like.

-Note: not all the modules in requirements.txt is necessary, only whatever is stated in this README.me file
+Note: not all the modules in requirements.txt is necessary, only whatever is stated in this README.md file.